-Punxsutawney Phil has the mythical ability of forecasting either an early spring or long winter.
-Phil has only prediced an early spring 18 times in the last 133 years.
+- Punxsutawney Phil has the mythical ability of forecasting either an early spring or long winter.
+Phil has only predicted an early spring 20 times in the last 135 years.

-The Roman legions, during the conquest of the northern country, brought this tradition to the Germans, who concluded that if the sun made an appearance on Candlemas Day, a hedgehog would cast a shadow, thus predicting six more weeks of bad weather or “Second Winter.”ť
+- The Roman legions, during the conquest of the northern country, brought this tradition to the Germanic tribes who concluded that if the sun made an appearance on Candlemas Day a hedgehog would cast a shadow, and thus predicting six more weeks of bad weather or “Second Winter."

-Some of Pennsylvania’s earliest settlers were German, and they noted a large population of groundhogs.
-Because of its resemblance to the European hedgehog, the groundhog carried on the tradition.
+- Some of Pennsylvania’s earliest settlers were from Germany.
+They noted the area had a large population of groundhogs and because of its resemblance to the European hedgehog, the groundhog carried on the tradition.

 ECONOMIC IMPACT OF GROUNDHOG DAY